More information about ICLAC and its goals can be found in its Terms of Reference here.

 ICLAC was formed in 2012 to make cell line misidentification more visible and to promote awareness and authentication testing as effective ways to combat it.

 The group came together after publication of an ANSI Standard (ANSI/ATCC ASN-0002-2011), setting out best practice for authentication testing of human cell lines.
-It maintains a database of cross-contaminated or otherwise misidentified cell lines and a website of resources for authentication testing.
+It maintains a register of cross-contaminated or otherwise misidentified cell lines and a website of resources for authentication testing.

 ICLAC members have a long track record in uncovering false cell lines and expertise in authentication testing and database applications.
 Members act in a voluntary capacity and meet every 2-3 months by teleconference.